-These badges represent some of the most famous particles which are part of the so-called Standard Model of Particle Physics.
+These badges represent some of the most famous particles, which are part of the so-called Standard Model of Particle Physics.

-Carrier of the electromagnetic force that holds electrons to nuclei in atoms, binds atoms into moleculesm and is responsible for the properties of solids, liquids and gases.
+Photons are the carrier of the electromagnetic force that binds electrons to nuclei in atoms, allows atoms to form molecules and is responsible for the properties of solids, liquids and gases.

 |Graviton (not yet observed)

 This is the hypothetical carrier of gravity, which makes apples fall to the ground, and, on the astronomical scale, binds matter in planets and stars and holds stars together in galaxies.